peppr.find_optimal_match#

 - max_matchesint, optional

-- The maximum number of atom mappings to try, if the use_heuristic is set to - False.
+The maximum number of atom mappings to try, if the use_heuristic is set to

-- If set to - True, allow entire entities to be unmatched.
-This is useful if a pose is compared to a reference which may contain different molecules.
+True, allow entire entities to be unmatched.
+This is useful if a pose is compared to a reference which may contain different molecules.- use_entity_annotationbool, optional

-- If set to - True, use the- entity_idannotation to determine which chains are the same entity and therefore are mappable to each other.
-By default, the entity is determined from sequence identity for polymers and residue name for small molecules.
+True, use theentity_idannotation to determine which chains are the same entity and therefore are mappable to each other.
+By default, the entity is determined from sequence identity for polymers and residue name for small molecules.- use_structure_matchbool, optional

 - Returns: